 - explicit communication

 Many words in English have multiple meanings depending on the context.
-The definitions here will be ones that are related to culture.
-As some of these are complex and difficult concepts, I have simplified them as much as possible while still trying to retain their meaning.
+The definitions here are ones that are related to culture.
+Some of these are complex and difficult concepts.
+I have simplified them as much as possible while still trying to retain their meaning.
 Please forgive any oversimplifications and generalizations.
 We are simply touching the surface of these words to begin our exploration.

 Confucianism (유교) is a system of philosophical and ethical teachings founded by Confucius that has greatly influenced Korean society.
 Confucianism outlines values and norms of behavior in social institutions and basic human relationships.
 Each person has a role and obligation to fulfill.
 Confucian values include filial piety, harmonic relationships, and a hierarchical ordering of social life.